WebAssembly/spec/document/core/syntax/types.rst

 Recursive Types
 ~~~~~~~~~~~~~~~

-*Recursive types* denote a group of mutually recursive :ref:`compound types <syntax-comptype>`, each of which can optionally declare a list of :ref:`type indices <syntax-typeidx>` of supertypes that it :ref:`matches <match-comptype>`.
+*Recursive types* denote a group of mutually recursive :ref:`composite types <syntax-comptype>`, each of which can optionally declare a list of :ref:`type indices <syntax-typeidx>` of supertypes that it :ref:`matches <match-comptype>`.
 Each type can also be declared *final*, preventing further subtyping.
 .